mnot/I-D/http-proxy-problem/draft.md

 ## Living with Interception

 The IETF has long fought against interception proxies, as they are indistinguishable from Man-In-The-Middle attacks.
-Nevertheless, it persists as the preferred method for interposing proxies in many networks.
+Nevertheless, they persist as the preferred method for interposing proxies in many networks.

 Unless another mechanism can be found or defined that offers equally attractive properties to network operators, we ought to consider that they'll continue to be deployed, and work to find ways to make their operation both more verifiable and unnecessary (or at least legitimate).

-## Improving Interception

-One solution may be to provide a means for interception proxies not only to identify themselves, but to provide optional explicit configuration for the http client.
-The value of this is that it will solve problems relating to MPTCP.
-On the other hand, the user must be in a position to make an intelligent decision.

 ## Improving Proxy.Pac and WPAD